MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 ## To install the Azure Information Protection client manually

-1. After you have [downloaded the client]((https://www.microsoft.com/en-us/download/details.aspx?id=53018), run **AZInfoProtection.exe** and follow the prompts to install the client.
+1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run **AZInfoProtection.exe** and follow the prompts to install the client.

-    Select the option to install a demo policy if you do not have Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
+    Select the option to install a demo policy if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.

-2. If your computer runs Office 2010, restart your computer.
+2. To start using the Azure Information Protection client: If your computer runs Office 2010, restart your computer.
 For other versions of Office, restart any Office applications.

 ## To install the Azure Information Protection client for users